alphagov/govuk-infrastructure/terraform/deployments/github/README.md

 Raise a Pull Request and review the Terraform plan carefully.
 Once approved, merge the PR.
 Remember to apply the Terraform changes after reviewing the plan output again in [Terraform Cloud GitHub workspace](https://app.terraform.io/app/govuk/workspaces/GitHub/runs).

-2. Add the `archived: true` property
+2. Add the `archived: true` property, and preserve the `visibility` property if the repository is internal or private.

 ```diff
 -  my-repo: {}